-Socio-economic

-Spatial and Environmental

-Infrastructure

-Community needs

-Institutional

-The purpose of undertaking a municipal status quo analysis is to ensure that planning decisions are based on people's priority needs, knowledge on available and accessible resources; as well as proper information and the understanding of the dynamics influencing development in the Municipality.
+Socio-economic Spatial and Environmental Infrastructure Community needs Institutional people's priority needs, knowledge on available and accessible resources; as well as proper information and the understanding of the dynamics influencing development in the Municipality.
 Blouberg Municipality is however challenged with up to date baseline information that addresses the current service levels in different development categories.
 However, the latest information from Statistics South Africa's Census 2011 has been the main source, coupled with empirical data from community based planning programme and the administrative records at the Municipality's disposal.